How Many Kids Are in Foster Care? Too Many, Thanks to the Opioid Crisis

 The state of the foster care system in the United States is, in a word, grim.
-Nearly half a million kids in the country are in foster care on any given day — in 2017, almost 700,000 kids were in the foster care system.
+How many kids are in foster care?
+The number of children is astounding.
+Nearly half a million kids in the country are in foster care on any given day.
+In 2017, that amounted to almost 700,000 children in the foster care system.
 The spike of how many kids are in foster care is at least somewhat attributable to the opioid crisis, which according to the U.S. Department of Health and Human Services, accounted for 32 percent of all foster placements from 2013 to 2015, a near 10 percent jump from just eight years prior.
 And the foster care system problems don’t end there.

 Around 23,000 kids in the foster care system age out of the system every year.
 Many of those kids have no permanent placements lined up when they turn 18 and become homeless.
 Some of them enter other institutions.
 One investigation by the Kansas City Star found that, of 6,000 prison inmates interviewed, 1 in 4 had been a product of the foster care system.
 As the system overcrowds, more and more children are put into untenable and unsafe situations: in 2019 in Texas, reports of abuse and mistreatment skyrocketed.
 This is despite the fact that the system, as designed, is supposed to try to keep families together, rather than separate them and institutionalize kids.
-Recent bills such as the Family First Prevention Services Act, authorized in the 2018 spending bill, have attempted to solve the foster care system problems.
 Policymakers and child welfare advocates are clamoring for intervention, rather than moving straight to institutionalizing kids, if at all possible.

 Dr. De Garmo spoke to Fatherly about what states have seen the worst effects of the crisis, why the crisis is worse than what he’s seen in the past, and how he hopes to change the tide of the problem.